JellyTitan/ErgoDonk-Zero/docs/cases/index.md

  - The key plates combined with a backplate make a nice 'sandwich' case.
 You can cover up the sandwich case with the 'monobody' cover.
  - @todo - rewrite all of this to adapt from Sofle
  - Spacers are intended to pass through the main pcb and screw onto the bottom plates, top plates, and OLED plates.
- - Plates can be made from acrylic, pcb, or 3d printed. @todo - design pcb based plates.
+ - Plates can be made from acrylic, or 3d printed.
  - Having a standoff kit is helpful when assembling the keyplates.
 [M2 Brass Standoff Kit](https://www.amazon.com/gp/product/B07B9X1KY6)
- - Acrylic key plates for MX switches should be 3mm thick, and 2mm for choc switches. @todo - validate the choc depth.
+ - Acrylic key plates should only be used for MX switches.
+(The choc switches retention nubs only allow 1.5mm or 1.6mm plates, which aren't recommended with acrylic).
  - PCB cases should be 1.6mm thick.
 The switches fit better in the PCBs because most switches have 'retention nubs' designed for PCBs.<br><img src="/images/build_guide_pico/sofle_pico_retention_nubs.png" alt="switch retention nubs" width="20%">

 Acrylic plates are assembled using standoffs that run through the board.
-Standoff lengths for the PCB plates will be different than the acrylic plates.
-FDM plates screw directly to the board, and do not use standoffs.
+3d printed FDM plates screw directly to the board, and do not use standoffs.

 @todo - case assembly animation?